fasterthanlime/ooc-docs/source/sdk/io/File.rst

     .. memberfunction:: mkdir~withMode (mode: Int32) -> Int

         create a directory at the path specified by this file

-        @param mode The permissions at the creation of the directory
+        :param mode: The permissions at the creation of the directory

     .. memberfunction:: mkdirs